Live Mission

 The Surrender: The Jail Cell Epiphany

-"God, my life is yours.
-I surrender it all—the addictions, the pain, the lies, the fear—all of it."
+“God, my life is yours.
+I surrender it all — the addictions, the pain, the lies, the fear — all of it.”

-— The Prayer That Changed Everything
+The Prayer That Changed Everything

-This was not merely a religious conversion but a fundamental restructuring of his identity.
-He describes the darkness being pierced by light, and the demons of his past losing their grip.
-Approximately ten years ago, Joshua gave his life to the Lord —and this moment in jail marks the genesis of "The World's Mayor," a figure defined not by power, but by service to the broken.
+This was not merely a religious moment.
+It was a restructuring of identity.
+The darkness was pierced by light, and the forces that had defined his destruction began losing their grip.
+Approximately ten years ago, Joshua gave his life to the Lord — and from that surrender, the seed of The World's Mayor began to grow.

 San Diego & The 6 AM Revelation

-The transition from a broken addict to a visionary leader crystallized in San Diego.
-Stabilizing after a period of homelessness, Joshua found himself in the vibrant district of Little Italy.
-The pivotal moment occurred during a "Gratitude Walk" at 6:00 AM.
+The transition from broken addict to visionary leader crystallized in San Diego.
+Stabilizing after a period of homelessness, Joshua found himself in Little Italy, walking the quiet streets at 6:00 AM during what he called a Gratitude Walk.

-He researched the job description—advocating for citizens, empowering communities, fighting for well-being—and realized, "I've been doing this my whole life."
-He shared this epiphany on his "Morning Gratitude" livestream, and his audience immediately began calling him "Mayor."
+He researched the job description — advocating for citizens, empowering communities, fighting for well-being — and realized, “I have been doing this my whole life.”
+He shared the epiphany on his Morning Gratitude livestream, and his audience immediately began calling him “Mayor.”

 “Well, if I am not going to be the Mayor of San Diego, I will be the Mayor of the World.”

-— Joshua T. Berglan, San Diego 2018
+Joshua T. Berglan, San Diego 2018

 Visual Archives